sce/flot/API.md

 twelveHourClock: boolean
 ```

-Here "timeformat" is a format string to use.
+Here `timeformat` is a format string to use.
 You might use it like
 this:

 ```js